Cart

 8. Does clothing recycling really work?

-Textile recycling technology (especially for mixed materials) is still in its infancy.
-That’s why circular fashion emphasizes "reuse" and "repair," treating recycling as a last resort.
+Textile recycling technology (especially for blended fabrics) is still in its infancy.
+That’s why circular fashion focuses on "reuse" and "repair," treating recycling as a last resort.

 Start your circular journey today

-Circular fashion is not quantum physics.
+Circular fashion isn’t rocket science.
 It’s a return to respect – for the material, for the work of human hands, and for your own money.
 You don’t have to become an ascetic right away.
-It’s enough that next time you feel the shopping impulse, you head not to the mall but to a local second-hand boutique or open a sales app.
+Just the next time you feel the urge to shop, head not to the mall but to a local second-hand boutique or open a resale app.

-Remember: the most eco-friendly clothing is the one you already have in your wardrobe.
-The second best is the one you save from the landfill.
-Give clothes a second life – they will reward you with a style you won’t find in any catalog.
+Remember: the most eco-friendly clothing is what you already have in your wardrobe.
+The second best is what you save from the landfill.
+Give clothes a second life – they’ll reward you with a style you won’t find in any catalog.

-Ready to hunt?
-Check the label on what you're wearing now.
-If it's polyester – you know what to do on your next shopping trip.
+Ready to shop?
+Check the label on what you’re wearing now.
+If it’s polyester – you know what to do next time you shop.

 Check out our latest delivery in the new arrivals category.
-We have selected the best brands for you, checked the compositions, and measured each piece.
+We’ve selected the best brands for you, checked the materials, and measured every piece.
 Find your unique item today!

 Previous post